Murad Ebrahim: Interim chief minister

 Ebrahim retained his position as interim Chief Minister when President Bongbong Marcos appointed a new set of members for the BTA in August 2022.

 Amid former President Duterte's call for the secession of Mindanao from the Philippines in January 2024, Ebrahim released a statement expressing support for the incumbent administration of President Marcos and declared himself committed to the peace process and setting the foundation of an autonomous Bangsamoro region.

-Ebrahim reportedly resigned as chief minister on March 3, 2025 to focus on the campaign for the October 2025 Bangsamoro Parliament election.
+Ebrahim reportedly resigned as chief minister on March 3, 2025, to focus on the campaign for the October 2025 Bangsamoro Parliament election.
 His successor, Abdulraof Macacua's appointment has been questioned within the MILF.
 Following his resignation, Ebrahim declined an offer from President Marcos to take a seat as a regular member of parliament in the transitional legislature.
 In September 2025, Ebrahim clarified he was removed as Chief Minister before resigning as a regular member of parliament.

 Personal life

 Al Haj Murad Ebrahim is married to Hadja Lupia Ebrahim, with whom he has two children.
+One of them, Mansor, was elected as MP for the 1st District of the Special Geographic Area in the 2026 Bangsamoro Parliament election.

 On March 14, 2015, controversy on the citizenship of Murad arose when Philippine former interior secretary Rafael Alunan III accused him of being a citizen of Malaysia.
 This allegation was denied by Malaysia and fellow MILF member Mohagher Iqbal.